|Warfare Home History Glossary Guides Publishers Artists Techniques Topicals Blog Contact|

 Anglo-Spanish War 1585-1604

 As Protestantism spread through the Low Countries in the early 16th century, its adherents found themselves increasingly at odds with their Catholic Spanish overlords.
 This led to open rebellion in 1566, which eventually drew the support of Protestant England.
-King Philip II of Spain then began to support the Catholic rebellion in Ireland aimed against Queen Elizabeth I. Further antagonism between Spain and England grew as English privateers continually took Spanish ships.
-Though no formal war between the two was declared, warfare began in 1585 when England openly began to support the Dutch in their quest for independence from Spanish rule.
+Antagonism between Spain and England was already high as English privateers continually took Spanish treasure ships off the Americas and had started raiding the Spanish coast.
+In response, King Philip II of Spain added his support the Catholic rebellion in Ireland aimed against Queen Elizabeth I. Though no formal war between the two was declared, England began supporting the Dutch in their quest for independence from Spanish rule with troops in 1585.
 An English fleet under Francis Drake then attacked the Spanish West Indies and Florida before descending on Cadiz in 1587 where he burned a Spanish fleet.

-When Mary Queen of Scots, who Catholics saw as the legitimate heir to the English thrown was executed in 1587, King Philip decided to invade England and replace Queen Elizabeth with a Catholic regent.
-A huge invasion fleet was prepared the following year, but when they set sail for the Netherlands to pick up more troops they were intercepted by the English at the Battle of Gravelines.
-This defeat forced the Spanish armada to sail northwards around Scotland, and as they turned to head back to Spain about a third of their fleet was destroyed in severe stormy weather.
+After Mary Queen of Scots, who Catholics saw as the legitimate heir to the English thrown was executed in 1587, King Philip decided to invade England and replace Queen Elizabeth with a Catholic regent.
+A fleet was prepared the following year and dispatched to the Netherlands from where they would transport an invading army to the English shore.
+When the Spanish army failed to show up on time, the anchored armada was surprised by an English fleet enlarged with privateers.
+Although the Battle of Gravelines was hardly conclusive, it forced the Spanish armada to sail northwards around Scotland, and as they turned to head home, about a third of their fleet was destroyed in severe stormy weather.
+Rampant disease rendered the remnants incapable of continuing the fight.

-The destruction of the Spanish armada quickly became an important English myth.
-Not only was the destruction of Spanish ships by storm the obvious hand of God, it was a sign that the Protestant reformation had heavenly approval.
-Details of this conflict have largely been forgotten over the years, but the myth of the Spanish armada remains strong because it has often been resurrected in time of need to reinforce the notion of God’s favor.
-Postcards have always represented this event, but output seems to have been strongest when England was under the threat of invasion by Nazi Germany during World War Two.
+The destruction of the Spanish armada became an important element of the growing propaganda war.
+Not only was the destruction of Spanish ships by storm presented as the obvious hand of God, it was to be a sign that the Protestant reformation had heavenly approval.
+Details of this conflict have largely been forgotten or distorted over the years in favor of the broader myth of England’s ability to overcome impossible odds.
+The myth of the Spanish armada remains strong because it has often been resurrected in time of need to reinforce the notion of Godís favor.
+Many postcards represented this event, but output seems to have been strongest when England was under the threat of invasion by Nazi Germany during World War Two.

 The English galleon Revenge took part on the Raid on Cadiz and served as Francis Drake’s flagship during the Battle of Gravelines.
 In 1591 under the command of Richard Grenville she was part of a patrolling squadron looking to intercept Spanish treasure ships.
 While making repairs off the Azores, they were surprised by a Spanish fleet.
 All the English ships managed to flee and escape except for the Revenge, which sailed directly into the fifty-three ship Spanish armada.
 After a night of intense fighting the ship finally surrendered, her captain dying of his wounds two days later.
 Already heavily damaged from the Battle of Flores, the captured Revenge went down in a violent storm soon after.
 This story became the subject of many romantic legends, most notably in the poem, A Ballad of the Fleet by Tennyson.
 This popularization of the battle made it a prime subject for postcards.